Anastasia (musical): Act II

-Back at their hotel, Anya starts her packing, but she is interrupted by the Dowager Empress who, impressed by Dmitry's courage, has come to give her an opportunity.
+Back at the hotel, Anya begins to pack, but she is interrupted by the Dowager Empress who, impressed by Dmitry's courage, has come to give her an opportunity.
 Anya is shocked by the Dowager Empress's cruelty, asserting that she isn't the nana that Anya remembered.
-The Dowager Empress angrily questions Anya about her past and the Romanov family, but Anya compels her to reflect on the person she has become over last two decades.
+The Dowager Empress angrily questions Anya about her past and the Romanov family, but Anya compels her to reflect on the person she has become.
 Anya suddenly remembers the night that the Dowager Empress left her for Paris.
 When Anya produces the music box and sings the lullaby, the Dowager Empress finally realizes that Anya really is Anastasia and the two embrace, now reunited after twenty years ("Once Upon a December Reprise").

 A press conference is held the next morning, where Vlad and Lily try to fend off the hungry reporters ("The Press Conference").
 Before appearing in public, the Dowager Empress tells Anya that Dmitry did not take the reward after all and reveals her respect for him.
 Anya expresses misgivings about her future life as a princess and the Dowager Empress insists that no matter what she chooses, they'll always be together.
 Anya runs off to think; she realizes that she is in love with Dmitry, and decides that she must go after him ("Everything to Win Reprise").
 As she turns to leave, Anya sees that Gleb has slipped in and locked them in the room.
 She realizes why he is there and Gleb says that he must kill her to complete his father's mission.
 Anya now clearly remembers the day her family was killed and, without fear, taunts him to kill her so that she can be with her family.
 Overcome with emotion and not willing to bear the shame of his father, Gleb is unable to kill Anya ("Still/The Neva Flows Reprise").
 Anya comforts Gleb and they call a truce.

-Vlad, Lily, and the palace staff search for Anya and the Dowager Empress is joyful, knowing that Anya is now where she belongs.
-She and Gleb announce to their people that the rumors of Anastasia will now cease; the reward for finding her will be donated to charity.
+The Dowager Empress realizes that Anya has chosen to renounce her royal status; she and Gleb announce to their people that the rumors of the Grand Duchess will now cease; as far as the world is concerned, Anastasia is dead.
 Anya discovers Dmitry at Pont Alexandre III, where they embrace.
 The couple leaves Paris as the spirits of the Romanovs celebrate the life that Anya and Dmitry will have together ("Finale").